What Is a Neonatal Nurse?

 The steps involved in becoming a neonatal nurse include:

 - Earn an ADN or BSN from an accredited college or university.

 - Obtain certification or pursue an APRN designation, such as a neonatal nurse practitioner.

 How Much Do Neonatal Nurses Make?

-How many years does it take to be a neonatal nurse?
+How long does it take to become a neonatal nurse?